-At Treebones Resort guests can unwind by the private pool or relax in a hot tub.
-There is also the oceanview Wild Coast restaurant on site boasting fresh organic greens harvested from resort’s garden and the only Sushi Bar in Big Sur.
+At Treebones Resort, guests can unwind by the private pool or relax in a hot tub.
+The oceanview Wild Coast restaurant on-site boasts fresh organic greens harvested from the resort’s garden and the only Sushi Bar in Big Sur.

 14. Ragged Point

 Ragged Point Inn is the unofficial start of the Big Sur Coast if you are traveling from San Luis Obispo County.
 Staying here is a good option if your trip to Big Sur includes a visit to Hearst Castle.
 Many rooms have unobstructed views of the Big Sur Coast.
 There is also a full-service restaurant on site.
 A rugged trail from the inn leads down to a rocky beach.
 Website.

 Hearst Castle is a must-do while visiting this area of California.
 This colossal estate is about five miles inland and sits atop a hill overlooking the Pacific Ocean.
 Hearst Castle is surrounded by a 40,000-acre ranch, which is still owned by the Hearst family.
 There are several guided tours to choose from.
 Reservations are not usually required.

 This drive along Pacific Coast Highway is one of the most scenic in the world.
 Traffic can be heavy during the summer.
 If you get caught behind a tour bus, pull over and enjoy the view.
 It’s always a good idea to check road conditions before heading out on a trip along the Cabrillo Highway through Big Sur. http://thebigsurblog.com/